5 Steps for getting married at the Old Orange Courthouse

 There are 2 fees that will need to pay in person at the courthouse.

-- Marriage license The current fee is $61 for a public marriage license or $66 for a confidential marriage license.
+- Marriage license fee: The current fee is $61 for a public marriage license or $66 for a confidential marriage license.

-- The ceremony fee This fee is $28
+This license can be used anywhere in the State of California. - The ceremony fee This fee is $28

 - Acceptable forms of payment: Cash, personal check, cashier's check, and most major credit cards.
 Be sure to always check the website for up-to-date fees.